Anshika-roy/Anshika-roy/README.md

 ## 🚀 About Me

 🚀 About Me
 👋 Hi!
-I'm Anshika roy , a B.Tech CSE (1st Sem) student
+I'm Anshika roy , a student
 🎨 I love coding, drawing, and creating small chibi characters!
 💻 Currently learning JavaScript, CSS, and 3D modeling.
 🎮 Big fan of gaming and anime—always up for new recommendations!